gimler/guzzle-docs/en/tour/using_services.rst

 Next steps
 ~~~~~~~~~~

 Check the documentation of the web service client you are using to see the available commands for the client.
-Some clients will mix :doc:`dynamic commands </guide/service/creating_dynamic_commands>` with concrete commands, so will need to check if an XML or JSON file is shipped with the client that defines dynamic commands.
+Some clients will mix :doc:`service descriptions </guide/service/service_descriptions>` with concrete commands, so will need to check if an XML or JSON service description is present.